andxyz/andxyz-writings/_drafts/2018-02-18-starting-something-new.markdown

 I have recently visited a friend's workshop; a friend in Toronto.
 I live in West Toronto.
 They live in East Toronto.
 Aside from them being a sort of Nega-Toronto-Me (that I will have to fight one day), the visit to the east made me realize something.
 The east brought me wisdom.
 Maybe, just maybe, I should not destroy them.

-I learned, I do not maintain my workshop at home.
+I gained some wisdom, I do not maintain my workshop at home.

 I placed my computer desk to be in the center of my home.
 So that I, as a person, would not always be hidden away.
 Tucked away deep within _my_ _lab_.